 Something Digital (USA)

 Wagento specializes in eCommerce development, SEO, Marketing, Web Design, and other digital services.
-With offices in Minnesota, India, Bolivia, Argentina, and Mexico, Wagento works as one team to expand their skills, learn from the Magento community, and solve difficult problems while delivering outstanding solutions for nearly every budget.
+With offices in Minnesota, India, Bolivia, and Mexico, Wagento works as one team to expand their skills, learn from the Magento community, and solve difficult problems while delivering outstanding solutions for nearly every budget.

 Wagento strongly contributes to the Magento community, coordinating and sponsoring events such as MageTitans Austin.
 It counts industry influencer Brent Petersen as a member.
 Clients include Decks Direct, Hammer Made, Ilusion, Fair Indigo, and City Winery.